 Safety & Health Initiatives Underway

-U.S. Transportation Secretary Anthony Foxx launched the Department’s Safer People, Safer Streets Initiative in the fall of 2014.
+The Department of Transportation launched the Department’s Safer People, Safer Streets Initiative in the fall of 2014.
 Since then, the Department has helped communities create safer, better connected bicycling and walking networks.
 The Department is providing a variety of new resources, issuing new research, and highlighting existing tools for a range of transportation professionals.
 Through activities like the Mayors’ Challenge and Road Safety Assessments, we are engaging safety experts, existing and new stakeholders, local officials, and the public on a range of targeted strategies to help us get these materials into use and encourage safety in and around our streets, including bus stops, transit stations, and other multi-modal connections.

 In August 2016, DOT hosted a Summit for Safer People, Safer Streets.
 Elected officials and their teams received awards for the Mayors’ Challenge and discussed pedestrian and bicycle fatality trends and data tools.
 Visit the Safer People, Safer Streets Initiative website to learn about all of these exciting initiatives!